umutozge/computational-semantics/README.md

 ### Communication

 * Follow and contribute to `odtuclass` for announcements and discussion.
-* Drop us an email if you want to be a guest student in this course.
+* Drop us an email, if you want to be a guest student in this course.

 ### Requirements

-* Assignments (80%):
+* (Bi)weekly assignments
-* Final exam (20%, in class).

 ### Attendance and late submission policies

-* Attendance is not graded or required.
+* Attendance is not compulsory, but suggested.
-* If you think you can succeed in this course without help from us, you do not need to attend classes.
-* But if you think otherwise, you should come -- only attenders can get help outside of class hours (e.g.\ office hours, forum questions, etc.)
 * No late submissions, except in case of a medical issue proved by a medical report.

 ### Special assistance